floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 });
 ```

-The old **.blend.color_attachment_count** has been renamed to **.color_count**
+The old **.blend.color_attachment_count** has been renamed to
-and now also indicates the number of valid items in the **.colors** array
+**.color_count** and now also indicates the number of valid items in the
-of *sg_color_state* items which describes color-attachment attributes.
-But since
+**.colors** array of **sg_color_state** items which describes
-all those attributes are initialized from their default values, only the number
+color-attachment attributes.
+But since all those attributes are initialized
-of color-attachments needs to be provided.
+from their default values, only the number of color-attachments needs to be
+provided as long as the pass color-attachment images also have been created
+with default attributes

 [Sample Code](https://github.com/floooh/sokol-samples/blob/master/sapp/mrt-sapp.c)

 ### Multiple-Render-Target rendering with differing pixel formats

-On ackends which support MRT rendering (which is *all* except GLES2/WebGL1),
+On backends which support MRT rendering (which is "all" except GLES2/WebGL1),
 the render targets can now have different pixel formats:

 ```c